plasticruler/flask-base-app/README.md

 Highly recommended.

++ use wtforms
++ use bootstrap for styling
++ use partial html in snippets
++ use flask-authenticate
 + use datepicker widget in flask-bootstrap
 + use charts in flask (https://github.com/mher/chartkick.py)
 + paginate sqlachemy results in generic list form
 + download and read .json file, then populate table using sqlalchemy
++ use logging
++ use blueprints and pull app object